 Handling tanks and media-carrying components

 When deconstructing old heating oil or process collection tanks and converting to new storage systems, controlled, function-appropriate separation is required.
-Cutting torch and steel shear can help safely cut tank shells, manways, and connections.
+Cutting torches and steel shears can help safely cut tank shells, manways, and connections.
 Before starting, residual media must be removed, potential gases checked, and suitable protective measures defined.
 Work should aim for minimal spark generation, suitable dust extraction, and orderly material removal.
+Where required, gas-free certification, inerting, and continuous gas monitoring increase safety.

 Circular economy and urban mining in the energy sector

-Concrete demolition shear allow removal of reinforcement covered by concrete so that steel can be recycled and concrete broken and reused.
-Steel shear cut profiles and beams by type.
-With hydraulic wedge splitter, natural and concrete stones can be released in defined formats, simplifying transport and processing.
+Concrete demolition shears allow removal of reinforcement covered by concrete so that steel can be recycled and concrete broken and reused.
+Steel shears cut profiles and beams by type.
+With hydraulic wedge splitters, natural and concrete stones can be released in defined formats, simplifying transport and processing.
 This shortens disposal routes and improves the project’s carbon footprint.
+Documented material flows and clean separation support recycling targets and environmental declarations.

 Practice-oriented project scenarios